shimonpi/AppliedCFD_Tutorials/Tutorial_3/README.md

 In this tutorial, we will explore the dynamics of turbulent flow over a flat plate.
 Building on the principles of laminar flow discussed in previous tutorials, we will delve into the intricacies of turbulence, which is a common phenomenon in many engineering applications such as aerospace, automotive, and environmental engineering.

 Turbulence, characterized by chaotic and stochastic property changes in fluid flow, is a complex phenomenon but can be analyzed using various models.
-We will particularly focus on the k-epsilon (k-$`\epsilon`$) and k-omega (k-$`\omega`$) turbulence models, which are widely used in CFD for their robustness and accuracy.
+We will particularly focus on the k-epsilon $`k - \epsilon`$ and k-omega (k - $`\omega`$) turbulence models, which are widely used in CFD for their robustness and accuracy.
 Additionally, we will discuss the law-of-the-wall, a fundamental concept in turbulence modeling near walls.

 ## Overview